 12.5.18 For maintenance workers during the operation phase, any maintenance works will be carried out in accordance with CIRIA (2015) C741 Environmental Good Practice on Site 4th Edition.
 Maintenance workers will be provided with appropriate PPE such as gloves and overalls to minimise direct contact with soils.
 Entry into excavations or confined spaces will comply with confined space legislation and assessed prior to entry.
-Should the detailed design of the Proposed Development incorporate any confined spaces such as ducts, manholes and inspection chambers, a gas monitoring programme and gas risk assessment will be undertaken to determine the site Characteristic Situation in accordance with CIRIA Report C665 (CIRIA, 2007).
+Should the detailed design of the Proposed Development incorporate any confined spaces such as ducts, manholes and inspection chambers, a gas monitoring programme and gas risk assessment will be undertaken in accordance with good practice guidance.

-Impact on Off-Site Receptors and Future Site Users
+Impact on Off Site Receptors and Future Site Users

-- 12.5.19 The risk to future site users from direct contact with the underlying soils is considered very low.
-The Proposed Development will maintain an area of hardstanding across the majority of the Main Development Area, which will break the potential contaminant linkage and therefore reduce the likelihood of contact further. - 12.5.20 The risk to future site users from direct contact with contaminated leachate or groundwater is considered low.
-It is considered the probability that future site users will come into contact with contaminated leachate or groundwater at the site is unlikely due to the majority of the area being covered by hardstanding.
+12.5.19 The risk to future Site users from direct contact with the underlying soils is considered very low.
+The Proposed Development will maintain an area of hardstanding across the majority of the Main Development Area, which will break the potential contaminant linkage and therefore reduce the likelihood of contact further.

+12.5.20 The risk to future Site users from direct contact with contaminated leachate or groundwater is considered low.
+It is considered the probability that future Site users will come into contact with contaminated leachate or groundwater at the site is unlikely due to the majority of the area being covered by hardstanding.